-The program provides students with advanced theoretical, historical, and aesthetic appreciation of cinema.
+The online film studies degree program provides students with advanced theoretical, historical, and aesthetic appreciation of cinema.
 Film Studies, as an independent academic discipline, is among the fastest growing areas in higher education.
 Film Studies departments are increasingly seeking teachers with advanced education in this discipline.
 The program prepares the student for doctoral studies in the art of film, for teaching at the community-college level, and for other careers requiring advanced literacy and critical thinking.

 Note: The Program includes a number of variable-content courses under the same course number.
 Variable-content course topics will be found on SOAR and will also appear on student transcripts.
 The variable-content courses are ENG 668, ENG 669, ENG 685, and ENG 686.
 These courses may be taken more than once, with different content, to fulfill degree requirements.

 - Analyze, synthesize, and evaluate film theory, aesthetics, history, and individual American and international directors.

 - Research and write in the areas of film theory, aesthetics, history, and individual American and international directors.

 - Critique specific films using technical film vocabulary, critical approaches, and film research tools.